Stability of Chandrasekhar's nonlinear force-free fields: Minimizing sequences

 \begin{thm} Let $h\in \mathbb{R}$.
 Let $\{b_n\}\subset L^{2}_{\sigma,\textrm{axi}}(\mathbb{R}^{3})$ be a sequence such that $E[b_n]\to I_h$ and $H[b_n]\to h$.
 There exists $\{n_k\}\subset \mathbb{N}$, $\{z_k\}\subset \mathbb{R}$ and $b \in S_h$ such that $b_{n_k}(\cdot+z_{k}e_z)\to b$ in $L^{2}(\mathbb{R}^{3})$. \end{thm}

 \begin{proof} For $h=0$, the assertion holds for $b=0$ since $I_0=0$.
 We may assume that $h>0$ by the symmetry (4.12).
-For a sequence $\{b_n\}$ satisfying $E[b_n]\to I_h$ and $H[b_n]\to h$, we apply Lemma 5.2 with $l=2I_h$.
-Then, by choosing a subsequence (still denoted by $\{b_n\}$), one of the 3 cases -- compactness, vanishing, dichotomy -- should occur.\\
+For a sequence $\{b_n\}$ satisfying $E[b_n]\to I_h$ and $H[b_n]\to h$, we apply Lemma 5.2 for $l=2I_h$.
+Then, by choosing a subsequence (still denoted by $\{b_n\}$), one of the 3 cases should occur: compactness, vanishing, dichotomy.\\

 \textit{Case 1}: dichotomy. \\

 By Proposition 5.3, there exist $b_{1,n}, b_{2,n}\in L^{2}_{\sigma,\textrm{axi}}(\mathbb{R}^{3})$ such that (5.5) holds.
 By $(5.5)_3$ and (3.20), $E[b_{i,n}]$ and $H[b_{i,n}]$ are uniformly bounded for $n$ and $\varepsilon$.
 By choosing a subsequence, we may assume that $h_{i,n}=H[b_{i,n}]\to \bar{h}_i$ for some $\bar{h}_i\in \mathbb{R}$ as $n\to\infty$ and $\varepsilon\to0$.
 By $(5.5)_1$ and $(5.5)_2$, we apply Proposition 5.4 to estimate